-Organizations wishing to manage the risk of lost, stolen, or misused devices need remote wipe capabilities.
-The ability to factory reset devices, deleting data and restoring the manufacturer’s default settings, is ideal when preparing devices for a new owner.
+In a remote working reality, organizations wishing to manage the risk of lost, stolen, or misused devices need remote wipe capabilities.
+The ability to factory reset devices, delete data, and restore the manufacturer’s default settings, is ideal when preparing devices for a new owner.
 It also provides protection for lost and stolen devices and can enable secure device disposal or transfer for a remote workforce.

 Prey offers support for both approaches to device wipes with Factory Reset and Kill Switch.
 Learn more about these and other Prey data protection solutions today.

 Remote wiping can help protect sensitive or confidential data from falling into the wrong hands.
 For example, if your device is lost or stolen, you can use a remote wipe to securely erase your data, including sensitive data like your personal information.
 Similarly, a remote wipe can assist in making sure that your data is deleted and cannot be retrieved by the new owner when you sell or donate your device.

 To ensure you don't lose any crucial data, you should make a backup before starting a remote wipe.
 This process can be done using Mobile Device Management (MDM) software or other remote wiping tools on various devices, including smartphones, laptops, and tablets.